the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_story/_index.md

 {{< write-action "Plan your game prior to coding in your Google Doc:" >}} Unit 02: Games  - Story Project Planning Document.
 Check with a teacher before moving on to the code.

+Some idea for features:
+- player health
+- adding enemies
+-

 ---